mpriessner/ChemStructLLM_/USER_GUIDE.md

 2. **Model Selection**
    - Use the model dropdown in the chat interface
+   - **Important**: This selection only affects chat interactions and interface responses
+   - Background analysis workflows use pre-configured models
-   - Changes take effect for subsequent queries
+   - Changes take effect for subsequent chat queries
    - Previous conversation history is maintained

-**📸 Screenshots needed:**
-- *Model selection dropdown*
-- *Different model responses comparison*
+**Chat vs Background Processing:**
+- **Chat Interface**: Uses your selected model for answering questions and providing explanations
+- **Structure Elucidation Workflow**: Uses specialized models optimized for each analysis step
+- **NMR Analysis**: Uses dedicated models trained on spectroscopic data

 ---